Liber Linteus: Content

-Though the Etruscan language is not fully understood, many words and phrases can be deciphered, enough to give us an indication of the subject matter.
+Though the Etruscan language is not fully understood, many words and phrases can be deciphered, enough to give an indication of the subject matter.
 Both dates and the names of gods are found throughout the text, giving the impression that the book is a religious calendar.
 Such calendars are known from the Roman world, giving not only the dates of ceremonies and processions, but also the rituals and liturgies involved.
 The lost Etrusca disciplina are referred to by several Roman antiquarians.

 The theory that this is a religious text is strengthened by recurring words and phrases that are surmised to have liturgical or dedicatory meanings.
 Some notable formulae on the Liber Linteus include a hymn-like repetition of ceia hia in column 7, and variations on the phrase śacnicstreś cilθś śpureśtreśc enaś, which is translated by van der Meer as "by the sacred fraternity/priesthood of cilθ, and by the civitas of enaś".

 Though many of the specific details of the rituals are unclear, they seem to have been performed outside cities, sometimes near specific rivers, sometimes on (or at least for) hilltops/citadels, sometimes apparently in cemeteries.
 Based on the two unambiguous dates that survive — June 18 in 6.14 and September 24 in 8.2 — it is supposed that roughly columns 1-5 deal with rituals occurring in the months before June (probably starting in March, and perhaps there was introductory or other material here as well), column 6 with June rituals, column 7 may refer to rituals in July and possibly August, column 8 September rituals, and 9-12 concerning rites to be performed from October through February.
 Other numbers are mentioned which are probably also dates, but as the months are not indicated, we cannot be sure where exactly they fall in the year.

 Throughout this calendar there is also a fairly clear progression of which kinds of deities are to be propitiated in which months and seasons.
 Only two individual gods are set off by being preceded by the term farθan fleres, probably "the Genius (or Father?) of the spirit of/in..."
 These are Crap- and Neθuns, the first probably equivalent to Tin, the Etruscan Jupiter, and the second roughly equivalent to Latin Neptune.
 It is notable that Crap-/Jupiter is mentioned in the first half of the text (in columns 3, 4, and 6), that is, up to June (specifically before the summer solstice on June 21), but he is not ever mentioned later in the calendar (as far as we can see in the text that is legible).
 On the other hand, Neθuns/Neptune does not occur (again, as far as we can see) in these earlier passages/months/seasons, but only after the autumnal equinox on September 21 (specifically just after September 24, mentioned in 8.3, then also 8.11, 9.18 and 9.22).